-Dr. Darin J. Mitchell graduated Summa Cum Laude from Texas Chiropractic College in 1997 with a Bachelor of Science in Human Biology and Doctor of Chiropractic.
+Dr. Darin J. Mitchell graduated Summa Cum Laude from Texas Chiropractic College in 1997 with a Bachelor of Science in Human Biology and Doctorate of Chiropractic.
 After graduation, he spent the next 3 years performing histories and physical exams for a prominent neurosurgeon, while concomitantly starting his private practice.
-It was during this specialty medical training where he discovered the large chiasm between traditional therapies and surgery for many pain sufferers.
+It was during this specialty medical training where he discovered the large chasm between traditional therapies and surgery for many pain sufferers.

 Many challenging patients achieved tremendous relief under Dr. Mitchell’s care for their chronic conditions when other traditional treatments had failed.
 Their successes were a result of utilizing a comprehensive assessment strategy along with the multi-factorial approach of advanced soft tissue techniques, spinal and extremity adjustments, rehabilitative/therapeutic exercises and new technologies (i.e. cold laser, decompression).

 Dr. Mitchell’s dedication to solving the tough cases led him into nutrition and functional medicine.
 He became board eligible with the Diplomate of Chiropractic Internist and certified in Functional Diagnostic Medicine.
 It was with this training that opened up another level of observation in which to evaluate a patient and new tools to address their symptoms.
 Those tough cases that did not respond to a mechanical model approach only, responded favorably when their structure, nutritional status, biochemistry, and physiology were balanced.

 My practice expanded from being primarily musculoskeletal based to a more of a whole body/whole-person approach utilizing natural-based wellness concepts.
 This provides patients with the truly next generation of “chiropractic and natural medicine.”